Episode 330

 I just can't figure out why.

+Caitlin.
 Who would be that mad at her?

-For a time, the case was a classic who'd done it.
+The case was a classic who'd done it.

 Caitlin was an extremely well-liked teenager, making the brutal nature of her murder all the more perplexing.
 Investigators and loved ones alike were left asking the same haunting question:

-So, as far as you think, it's out of character for her to be walking in the park at? in?
+So, as far as you think, it's out of character for her to be walking in the park at?
 Yes.
 Okay.

 Does she enjoy nature at all?